On subshift presentations: Subshifts with property (A) to which -graph semigroups are associated

-The second case reduces by (DQ4$+$) to the first case. \end{proof}
+and we have a contradiction to (DQ6-).
+The case (3.6) reduces by (DQ4$+$) to the case (3.5).
+The proof, that (DQ3+),(DQ4-), and (DQ6+) together imply (DQ6-), is symmetric. \end{proof}

-\begin{corollary} A subshift with property (A) that satisfies conditions (DP1$-$2) and conditions (DQ1$-$6) has as its associated semigroup an ${\mathcal R}$-graph semigroup. \end{corollary} \begin{proof} Apply Theorem (2.1) and Proposition (3.2), taking into account that (DP1) and (DP2) are the translations of (AP1) and (AP2) and that (DQ3), (DQ4) and (D5) are the translations of (AQ3), (AQ4) and (AQ5). \end{proof}
+\begin{corollary} A subshift with property (A), that satisfies conditions (DP1$-$2) and conditions (DQ1$-$6) has as its associated semigroup an ${\mathcal R}$-graph semigroup. \end{corollary} \begin{proof} By Theorem 2.3 of \cite{HK2} for a semigroup $\mathcal S$ that is associated to a subshift with Property $(A)$ the projection of $\mathcal S$ onto $[\mathcal S]$ is an isomorphism.
+Taking into account that (DP1) and (DP2) are the translations of (AP1) and (AP2) and that (DQ3), (DQ4) and (D5) are the translations of (AQ3), (AQ4) and (AQ5), apply Proposition 3.2 and Theorem 2.1. \end{proof}